orb-community/orb-website/docs/index.md

 ![](img/06_WhereOrbFits.png){ align=left .wherefits .small}
 ### Where Orb fits

-**Orb**’s unique “small data” approach dramatically lowers the cost of data collection, storage, and analysis across decentralized networks.
+**Orb**’s focus is on pushing network analysis to the edge and dynamically defining analysis parameters which can change in real time.
 It is a free, open-source software released under Mozilla Public License (MPL).
-It can be deployed to any Kubernetes service in a private or public cloud.
-It does not depend on any single vendor to function.

 You can host **Orb** yourself, or run it through a hosted SaaS platform at <a href="orb.live" target="_blank">orb.live</a>.